 With welcome address, introduction, live audience Q&A, and closing remarks by Dr. Peter De Wolf, Worldwide Application Director, Bruker

-When studying polymeric materials, AFM has many benefits over alternative techniques.
+When studying polymeric materials, AFM has many resolution and versatility benefits over alternative techniques.

-Several different AFM methods for measuring the properties of polymers will be covered, from high resolution elastic & viscoelastic mechanical property mapping to nano-electrical and temperature dependent measurements.
+The presenters cover several different AFM methods for measuring the properties of polymers, from high-resolution elastic & viscoelastic mechanical property mapping to nano-electrical and temperature-dependent measurements.

 Nano-mechanical characterization can also be achieved using nano-indentation methods.

 The presenters in this segment:

 Peter Dewolf, Ph.D.

 Worldwide Application Director, Bruker Nano Surfaces & Metrology